iconify/website/docs/api/hosting-js/index.md

 To make sure API runs without interruption, use [pm2](https://github.com/Unitech/PM2/) or similar Node.js process manager to run application.

-It will automatically restart API if something goes wrong and will automatically start API if server is restarted.
-Sometimes host server might restart for whatever reason, this will make sure API is always running.
+It will automatically restart API if something goes wrong and will automatically start API if the server is restarted.
+Sometimes host server might restart for whatever reason, this will make sure the API is always running.